rerun-io/rerun/docs/content/reference/data_types/annotation_context.md

 order: 50
 ---

 Annotation Context are metadata providing information to the Rerun viewer on how to interpret and display other entities.
-Currently, two types of annotations are supported:
+Currently, three types of annotations are supported:

+- Labels and/or colors for [Rect2D](rect2d.md) and [Box3D](box3d.md) entities.
+These are mapped to the rectangle and box entites via their `class_id` components.
-- Labels and/or colors for [segmentation images](segmentation_image.md) classes.
-These are mapped to the pixel value of the segmentation image.
+- Labels and/or colors for [segmentation images](segmentation_image.md).
+These are mapped to the images' pixel values, which are interpreted as `class_id`s.
 - Labels, colors, and/or connections for [Point2D](point2d.md) and [Point3D](point3d.md) entities.
-These are mapped to the point entities via their `keypoint_id` component.
+These are mapped to the point entities via their `class_id` and `keypoint_id` components.

 See the [Annotation Context](../../concepts/annotation-context.md) concept page for more information.